 International Disaster Response

 When a natural or human-caused disaster strikes outside of the United States, UMCOR serves as the primary channel for United Methodist assistance.
 In the short term, UMCOR steps in to ease human suffering.
-In the long term, we work in accompaniment with local partners toward capacity building and Disaster Risk Reduction.
+In the long term, we work in accompaniment with local partners towards capacity building and Disaster Risk Reduction.
 In the aftermath of a disaster, UMCOR cooperates with local partners to help them develop their own response mechanisms.
 UMCOR helps equip partners, including United Methodist Church entities, in disaster response and disaster risk reduction.